halfdane/dsedley/content/publications/articles.md

 in R. Seaford, J. Wilkins, M. Wright (eds.) _Selfhood and the Soul: Essays on Ancient Thought and Literature in Honour of Christopher Gill_ (Oxford, forthcoming)

 ### ‘Epicurus on dialectic’
-forthcoming in papers of 2013 Symposium Hellenisticum
+forthcoming in papers of 2013 Symposium Hellenisticum, ed.
+T. Bénatouïl and K. Ierodiakonou

 ### ‘Empedoclean superorganisms’
 forthcoming in A. Marmodoro (ed.), special Empedocles number of _Rhizomata_